-Illinois River Rafting
+Illinois River Rafting, Oregon

 Secretly the Best Rafting Trip in the West!

-Illinois River Rafting
+Rafting the Illinois River

 A 4-day Illinois River rafting trip takes paddlers through the remote and stunning Kalmiopsis Wilderness Area in Southern Oregon.
 The adventure starts before getting on the water with a spectacular drive into the Illinois River Canyon.
 Once on the water the river has consistent fun class IV and IV+ throughout its 32 miles with one bigger class V rapid – Green Wall.
 When there is time to look around the scenery is dramatic with steep canyon walls, waterfalls always in site and a variety of unique flora including the carnivorous pitcher plant.